timbertson/opam2nix-packages/README.md

    - `opamFilename`: the opam file path within `src`
    - also accepts options accepted by either `selectionsFile` or `importSelectionsFile`

+ - `opam2nix.buildOpamPackages`: build a package set with many an opam packages from source, rather than from all from a repository
+   - `packagesParsed` a list of (most) of the arguments accepted by `opam2nix.buildOpamPackage`
+     - `src`
+     - `packageName`: the name of OPAM package
+     - `version`: the version of the OPAM package
+     - `opamFilename`: the opam file path within `src`
+   - also accepts options accepted by either `selectionsFile` or `importSelectionsFile`

 ## Hacking

 This repo contains generated `.nix` expressions, as well as some overrides required for a bunch of packages which don't quite work out of the box.